Smoofy19/EuroCup24/README.md

 # EuroCup24

+### Attention!
+This plugin has a few bugs that will not be fixed in the future.

+---

 Welcome to the EuroCup24 repository!
 This plugin provides comprehensive information on the 2024 European Championship, including the game plan, tables, top scorers, and more.

 ## Table of Contents